Waitsnake/CVD_Stuff/README.md

 ```

 DCK18L should therefore be viewed as a correction framework built on top of existing CVD simulation models rather than a standalone model of color perception.

+### Potential Severity Dependence

+DCK18L differs from many traditional daltonization approaches in an important way.

+Rather than remapping colors into alternative perceptual channels, DCK18L attempts to enhance color-difference information that is predicted to be reduced by a color vision deficiency simulation.

+The method therefore operates on the assumption that at least some of the original color information remains available to the observer.

+For mild and moderate forms of color vision deficiency, this assumption may be valid.
+In such cases, color differences may be weakened rather than completely lost, allowing DCK18L to increase the visibility of existing color contrast without substantially altering the overall appearance of the image.

+However, the behavior at higher severity levels remains unclear.

+If a large portion of the original color information collapses into similar perceptual categories, the amount of recoverable information may become increasingly limited.
+In such situations, approaches that intentionally remap colors into alternative perceptual channels may prove more effective than approaches based primarily on contrast restoration.

+A useful way to view DCK18L is therefore not as a color replacement algorithm, but as a color contrast reconstruction algorithm.

+Its effectiveness may depend on how much residual color discrimination remains available to the observer.

+This hypothesis is currently based on practical observations and simulation experiments.
+It has not yet been validated through controlled testing with users across a broad range of protan, deutan, and tritan severity levels.

+Additional user studies will be required to determine how well DCK18L scales from mild deficiencies to severe forms of color vision loss.

 ---